freifunkMUC/puppet-ffm/Readme.md

   the command `fastd --generate-key`
 - `fastd::public_key`: you need to provide this key by yourself by using the command `fastd --generate-key`

+!!! generate your fastd key on a local machine, because on first run, there's no fastd on the node you are provisioning!

 - vpn_service: which vpn-provider do you use? right now it is only mullvad supported but it should be rather easy to adjust to others